ireegarcia/android-rn-component/README.md

 # android-rn-component
-Attempt to wrap an android fragment into a RN component
+Attempt to wrap an iOS view controller and an android fragment into a RN component